 We handcraft publisher & institutional policies and laws that affect self-archiving in institutional repositories, check them daily, and cross-reference them with manuscript metadata.
 For 85+% of papers our free and open tools can tell you which versions can be shared, on exactly what date, under what license and deposit statement.Get the Tools

 Use our lightning fast, simple API.
 Just send us a DOI, journal, publisher, or affiliation you want checked.
 No signup required.

-Check one DOI or thousands at a time, with our spreadsheet.
-Just copy and paste what you're interested in and get detailed information at the heart of your workflow.
+Check one DOI, or thousands at a time with our spreadsheet.
+Just copy and paste your DOIs and get detailed information into the heart of your workflows.

 Just deposit your paper with us and let us worry about the details of how it will be shared.

 Writing a good self-archiving policy is hard, but we can help make it easy.

 Supported by leaders at

 Our goal is to answer the question: “How can this paper be self-archived in an institutional repository?”.

 After years of doing permissions checking by hand, we know that three things are needed.
 First, knowledge about a specific paper, e.g., where and when was it published.
 Second, a visit to Sherpa/Romeo to discover and understand the relevant policies, for example, the publisher’s self-archiving policy.
 And third, time to find this information, double check the policies, and figure out exact embargos and deposit statements, among other things.